-Governor Cuomo’s March 20th executive order temporarily suspended Section 602(a) and Sections 605(a) and (b) of New York’s Business Corporation Law, “to the extent they require meetings of shareholders to be noticed and held at a physical location.”
+Executive Order 202.8 temporarily suspended Section 602(a) and Sections 605(a) and (b) of New York’s Business Corporation Law, “to the extent they require meetings of shareholders to be noticed and held at a physical location.”
 Section 602(a) requires meetings of shareholders to occur at a place (i.e., physically), and Sections 605(a) and (b) require prior notice of annual meetings and certain adjournments, as we have mentioned in our prior blogposts.
-According to the executive order, the suspension was effective immediately, and will continue through April 19, 2020.
+According to the executive order, the suspension was effective immediately.

-Although this is important relief from the physical meeting requirement for annual shareholder meetings for New York corporations, the duration and effect is still somewhat uncertain.
-It seems to only apply to meetings actually held before April 19, 2020.
-For a New York corporation that has not yet filed its proxy statement and will hold its annual meeting after April 19, it would seem advisable to plan for, and notice, a hybrid meeting (with both physical and virtual components) and either include in the notice (and other parts of the proxy statement) the possibility of a virtual-only meeting if the executive order is extended or plan to change to a virtual-only meeting in that event.
+Since it is uncertain when extensions of Executive Order 202 will cease, for a New York corporation that has not yet filed its proxy statement and will hold its annual meeting after May 15th, it would be prudent to plan for, and notice, a hybrid meeting (with both physical and virtual components) and either include in the notice (and other parts of the proxy statement) the possibility of a virtual-only meeting if the executive order is extended or plan to change to a virtual-only meeting in that event.

 With the inclusion of the notice provisions in the relief, changing to a virtual-only meeting should also be easier.
-If a New York corporation has already provided notice of an in-person or hybrid meeting, and the meeting is scheduled to occur prior to April 19th (assuming no extension of the executive order), it can now switch to a virtual meeting.
+If a New York corporation has already provided notice of an in-person or hybrid meeting, and the meeting is scheduled to occur prior to May 15th, it can now switch to a virtual meeting.
 Notice must still be given (but without any minimum notice period, unless otherwise required by the corporation’s bylaws).

 Companies considering a virtual or hybrid meeting should also keep in mind the practical considerations that we highlighted in our prior blogpost “Coronavirus & Virtual Annual Meetings.”